DeepakZunzunkar/RxjsDemo/README.md

 ###### toArray()  operator
 - Collects all source emissions and emits them as an array when the source completes. operator transform data into desire output and transformation of data should be done before we get means before subscribe
+- using toArray we convert data into array.

+##### pipe
+- there was no concept of pipe in RxJs previous version , in latest version there is pipe concept which is used to convert or transform data and there are some operator which use pipe called them as pipable operator.
+- before subscribing we can transform data using toArrya in pipe.
+- we can have operator chaining in pipe .seprate it by comma(,)

 ###### custom observable operator
 - to create custom observable there is create method  which takes argument as annonymous function like ES6 arrow function and emmit data by using next,error and complete method of it accordingly .